 Executives and senior managers play a critical role in the outcome of a change.
-In Prosci's 2016 Benchmarking Report executive sponsorship was overwhelmingly cited as the greatest contributor to project success.
+In Prosci's Best Practices in Change Management Report, executive sponsorship was overwhelmingly cited as the greatest contributor to project success.
 In today's competitive marketplace, executives must create a culture and environment where change is seen as "business as usual."
 A change-competent organization needs a value system and culture that embraces change - and the executive plays a key role in creating this environment.

 Executives in a change-competent organization constantly search for ways to improve profitability and growth by reacting to marketplace changes and opportunities, and ensuring that business changes are implemented and realized to their full potential through effective leadership and change sponsorship.
 This includes active and visible participation in change projects throughout the life of the project.